btaskinen/TUNI-web-development-2-2024/Documentation.md

 #### Frontend (Client)

 React Vite App written in TypeScript.<br>
+Uses REST POST requests to `http:localhost:8080/v1/order` to place sandwich order to Server A and to GET request to `http://localhost:8080/v1/order` to retrieve available orders from Server A. The app uses polling strategy to send GET requests to `http://localhost:8080/v1/order/{orderId}` every second to check order status.
+Once order status is 'ready', the polling stops.
+User can also manually request status update by clicking 'Check status'-button.

-Uses REST calls to place sandwitch order to Server A and to retrieve available orders from Server A. Uses React Query to make requests to Server A. React Query was choosen, since it automatically refetches data when mutations are made, making it easy to keep app data in-sync.
+Uses React Query to make requests to Server A. React Query was choosen, since it automatically refetches data when mutations are made, making it easy to keep app data in-sync.

 ### How the produced system can be tested